JamieHeather/stitchr/README.md

 This script will go through the compendium fasta file and split out the separate alpha/beta chain sequences to separate files.

 Note that EX1+EX2+EX3+EX4 annotations may not exist for all constant regions in all species.
 Instead an entry can be manually produced by combining the individual entries (EX1, EX2, EX3, and EX4).
 This is what was done for the Mus musculus TRBC genes.
 You don't even necessarily need all sections to be present, only up to the stop codon (presuming that's what you want in the output). mRNA/cDNA sequences make a good source of complete constant regions for loci with incomplete exon annotations.
-Regardless, ```stitchr``` requires that the fifth pipe ('|') delimited fasta header field is listed as 'EX1+EX2+EX3+EX4'.
+Regardless, `stitchr` requires that the fifth pipe ('|') delimited fasta header field is listed as 'EX1+EX2+EX3+EX4'.

-Also note that if you are adapting stiTChR to additional loci/species, there is an additional file that must be produced to account for the fact that some J genes do not terminate their CDR3s with a canonical phenylalanine residue.
+Also note that if you are adapting `stitchr` to additional loci/species, there is an additional file that must be produced to account for the fact that some J genes do not terminate their CDR3s with a canonical phenylalanine residue.
 The ```J-residue-exceptions.csv``` file in each species data directory allows users to provide these explicitly.
-Note that for some pseudogenes it may not be immediately apparent (or relevant) what the equivalent residue should be, so one column of that csv file allows users to denote 'low confidence' non-canonical residue calls (although this information is not used by stiTChR yet).
+Note that for some pseudogenes it may not be immediately apparent (or relevant) what the equivalent residue should be, so one column of that csv file allows users to denote 'low confidence' non-canonical residue calls (although this information is not used by `stitchr` yet).

 #### Providing additional gene sequences

 Sometimes you may wish to generate TCRs using additional gene sequences which won't be provided by IMGT (at least in the context of a given species).
 This can be used to introduce sequences from other loci/species, and modified or otherwise non-naturally occurring gene combinations.

-Genes to be included can be added to the Data/additional-genes.fasta file, and then when ```stitchr``` or ```thimble``` is run these sequences will be read in by use of the `-xg` flag.
+Genes to be included can be added to the Data/additional-genes.fasta file, and then when `stitchr` or `thimble` is run these sequences will be read in by use of the `-xg` flag.
 As constant region gene switching is a common modification used in TCR expression and engineering studies, human alpha/beta/gamma/delta and mouse alpha/beta constant regions have been preloaded into this file.
 Genes added to this fasta must have a FASTA header in the format:

 ```
 >accession/ID|gene*allele|species|functionality|sequence type